interactiveaudiolab/course-deep-learning/index.md

 1. [Chapter 4 of Machine Learning ](readings/chapter4-ml.pdf): **READ THIS FIRST** This is Tom Mitchell's book.
 Historical overview + explanation of backprop of error.
 It's a good starting point for actually understanding deep nets.

-1. [What are Gradients Jacobians and Hessians?](https://najeebkhan.github.io/blog/VecCal.html).
+1. [What are Gradients, Jacobians, and Hessians?](https://najeebkhan.github.io/blog/VecCal.html).
 This isn't a book chapter, but if you don't know what a gradient, Jacobian or Hessian is, you should read this before you read Chapter 4 of the Deep Learning book.

 1. [Chapter 4 of the Deep Learning Book](http://www.deeplearningbook.org/): This covers basics of gradient-based optimization.